theseus-os/Theseus/book/src/pci_passthrough.md

 2. Detach device from current driver
 3. Attach device to VFIO driver

-Once these steps are completed, QEMU can be started up using the command:
+Once these steps are completed, the device slot information can be passed to QEMU using the **pci_dev** flag.
+For example, for device 59:00.0, we run:
-`make run host=yes pci_dev=59:00.0`
+`make run pci_dev=59:00.0`

 ### Finding device information
 First, using `lspci -vnn`, find the slot information, kernel driver in use for the device, vendor ID and device code for the device you want to use.